Manlx/CMPG-323-Project-4/README.md

 # CMPG-323-Project-4
 Project 4 for CMPG 323.
-In this project we will be learning and implementing RPA and Testing
+In this project we will be learning and implementing RPA and Testing.
+RPA allows us to test our projects in the same way the user would test our system.

-# This project will reach it's end in 2022-10-20
+# This project will reach its end in 2022-10-20

 # There will be 3 Branches:
 <ul>